naserdamer/SMDD-Synthetic-Face-Morphing-Attack-Detection-Development-dataset/README.md

-The training data split of the SMDD data can be downloaded from this [LINK](https://drive.google.com/file/d/1l24onXtKMj0YZInJFHEzQbrfV5oScJSe/view?usp=sharing).
+The training data split of the SMDD data can be downloaded from this [LINK](https://drive.google.com/file/d/1l24onXtKMj0YZInJFHEzQbrfV5oScJSe/view?usp=sharing) (please share your name, affiliation, and official email in the request form).

 The testing data split of the SMDD data can be downloaded from: (to be uploaded)

-The pretrained weight of MixFaceNet-MAD model on SMDD training data can be downloaded from this [LINK](https://drive.google.com/file/d/1qw6YZ3cpaa9UK2-hRfzKWx5rPvRo0h63/view?usp=sharing).
+The pretrained weight of MixFaceNet-MAD model on SMDD training data can be downloaded from this [LINK](https://drive.google.com/file/d/1qw6YZ3cpaa9UK2-hRfzKWx5rPvRo0h63/view?usp=sharing) (please share your name, affiliation, and official email in the request form).

 ## Data preparation
 Our face data is preprocessed by the face detection and cropping.
 The implementation can be found in image_preprocess.py file.